dannys42/Causality/README.md

 ### An event with associated data

-Events can include data of any type (referred to as a "message").
+Events can include data of any type (referred to as a `Message`).
 The event label is fully type specified with the message.
 So a subscriber will have a fully typed message available to its handler.

 #### Define the Message

-A message can be a standard Swift type like `Int`, `String`, etc.  Or it can be a `struct` or `class`.
+A message can be a standard Swift type like `Int`, `String`, etc.  Or it can be a `struct` or `class` that conform to `Causality.Message`.
+Take care as to whether you want value or reference semantics for messages.
+Generally, value semantics (i.e. a `struct`) will be safer.
 In this example, we'll declare a struct:

 ```swift
 struct InterestingMessage: Causality.Message {